King's Cross Thameslink railway station: Early history

 The area of King's Cross was previously a village known as Battle Bridge, an ancient crossing of the River Fleet.
 The river flowed along what is now the west side of Pancras Road until it was rerouted underground in 1825.
-The mainline King's Cross station was built in 1851–52 as the London terminus of the Great Northern Railway (GNR), and was the fifth London terminal to be constructed.
+The main line King's Cross station was built in 1851–52 as the London terminus of the Great Northern Railway (GNR), and was the fifth London terminal to be constructed.
 The station took its name from the King's Cross building, a monument to King George IV that stood in the area and was demolished in 1845.
 Plans for the station were made in December 1848 under the direction of George Turnbull, resident engineer for constructing the first 20 mi of the Great Northern Railway out of London.
 The station opened on 14 October 1852.
-The first suburban services to and from King's Cross began operating in 1861, initially to Seven Sisters Road station (which was renamed to Finsbury Park in 1869), and later to Hornsey and beyond.
+The first suburban services to and from King's Cross began operating in 1861, initially to Seven Sisters Road station (which was renamed in 1869), and later to and beyond.